zkteco-home/apache/README.md

-## Apache HTTPD 2.5 for Windows amd64
+## Apache httpd 2.5 for Windows amd64
 > Apache binaries are built with the original source released by the Apache Software Foundation and have been compiled with Visual Studio 2022 (VC17) to obtain higher performance and better stability

 ### Build Specifications